Heart & Vascular Institute

 Interventional Cardiovascular Specialists located in Dearborn, Detroit, and Southfield, MI

 A pacemaker is a very small battery-operated device that generates electrical impulses to help your heart function normally.
-At Heart & Vascular Institute in Dearborn, Detroit, and Southfield, Michigan, you can get a modern pacemaker that treats arrhythmias and helps you live your life to the fullest.
+At Heart & Vascular Institute in Wayne, Dearborn, Detroit, and Southfield, Michigan, you can get a modern pacemaker that treats arrhythmias and helps you live your life to the fullest.
 To find out which type of pacemaker can benefit your health, book an exam online or call the office nearest you directly to schedule an appointment.

 A pacemaker is a surgically implanted device that sends out electrical impulses to help stabilize your heart rhythm.
 Your cardiologist may recommend a pacemaker to treat arrhythmias if your heart beats:

 The issue when you have arrhythmias is that the abnormal beating of your heart can affect normal blood flow.
 Arrhythmias are known for causing chronic fatigue, fainting spells, and shortness of breath, to name a few issues.

 However, in severe cases, blood flow issues caused by arrhythmias can lead to organ damage.
 Getting a pacemaker can restore your normal heart rhythm, improve your blood flow, and prevent these serious types of problems from occurring.